astronomical-data-processing/ENGAS/README.md

 # eNGAS

-eNGAS is an enhanced remote astronomical archive system based on the File-Level  Unlimited Sliding Window (USW) Technique.
+eNGAS is an enhanced remote astronomical archive system based on the file-level  Unlimited Sliding Window (USW) Technique.

 eNGAS is written in Python, and thus highly portable.
 It supports Python 3.5+.